Codemon72/JavaScript--Gym_and_Library/Array methods/array every().md

 **Note**: every() does not change the original array

-Return value: A Boolean.
+**Return value**: A Boolean.
 Returns true if all the elements in the array pass the test, otherwise it returns false

 Example: